asadsid95/demo_dbt/README.md

 7. Doc generation
 - use `dbt doc generate` to create and `dbt doc serve` to locally host ** Had to remove `packages.yml` and its corresponding folder due to current version of dbt being old - unsure on how to update to 1.0.0 **
+8. Seeds (CSV files w/ that can be referenced like models or table; Use cases: static data i.e. references (country codes w/ countries))
+- We first uploaded seed file to Sf then we referenced it in a model
 ------------

 Welcome to your new dbt project!